MSUSEL/msusel-snort-network-quality/README.md

 <img src="readme-images/snort-process-dark.png" height="40%" width="40%">

 * Packet Decoder
-  * This process gathers packets from various network interfaces like Ethernet, SLIP, or PPP.
+  * This process gathers packets from various network interfaces.
 It then forwards these packets either to a preprocessor or directly to the detection engine for further analysis.
 * Preprocessor
   * The preprocessor manipulates or organizes packets before they reach the detection engine.
 Its primary function is to perform operations on packets, such as repairing corrupted packets or generating alerts if anomalies are detected.
 It plays a crucial role in ensuring the integrity of packet content by rearranging strings and detecting patterns within them.
 Additionally, the preprocessor handles defragmentation, a vital task to reassemble fragmented packets.
 * Detection Engine
-  * The Detection Engine is responsible for identifying intrusion activities within packets by utilizing Snort rules.
+  * The detection engine is responsible for identifying intrusion activities within packets by utilizing Snort rules.
 Upon detecting such activity, it applies the corresponding rule, while dropping the packet if no intrusion is detected.
-The response time of the Detection Engine varies depending on factors such as the processing power of the machine and the number of rules defined in the system.
+The response time of the detection engine varies depending on factors such as the processing power of the machine and the number of rules defined in the system.
 * Output Stage
   * This comprehensive system is responsible for generating alerts and logging packets.
 It operates based on the findings of the detection engine.
 Depending on the content of a packet, it may either log the activity or trigger an alert.
 All log files are stored in a preconfigured location, which can be customized using command line options.
 The system offers various command line options to modify the type and detail of logged information.